 - Dr. Danielle Dooley, Assistant Professor of Pediatrics, Member-at-large

-- Dr. Hope Jackson, Assistant Professor of Surgery, Member-at-large
+- Dr. Sarah Conway, Assistant Professor of Medicine, Member-at-large

 - Dr. Katrina Hawkins, Assistant Professor of Anesthesiology and Critical Care Medicine, Member-at-large

 The overall aims of the Clara Bliss Hinds Society are to: